[FIX] Your PC ran into a problem and needs to restart

 Run System File Checker

-Now type the "sfc /scannow" and press Enter to execute it.
-System File Checker will start and it should take some time to complete the scan.
-Restart your computer and see if the "Your PC ran into a problem and needs to restart" error still persists.
+Now type the "sfc /scannow", and press Enter to execute it.
+System File Checker will start, and it should take some time to complete the scan.
+Restart your computer and see if the "Your PC ran into a problem and needs to restart" error persists.

-In Device Manager you will see a list of devices connected to your computer.
-In order to find out if any of the previously mentioned drivers are causing the problem you will need to uninstall them one by one and restart your computer each time you uninstall one particular driver.
-Expand one of the mentioned device's section, right-click the device and select "Uninstall device".
+In Device Manager, you will see a list of devices connected to your computer.
+To find out if any of the previously mentioned drivers are causing the problem, you will need to uninstall them one by one and restart your computer each time you uninstall one particular driver.
+Expand one of the mentioned device's section, right-click the device, and select "Uninstall device".